evaafi/liquidation-bot/README.md

 The Evaa Protocol invites you to engineer a liquidation bot that:

-1. Constantly monitors user positions in real time.
+1. Constantly monitors user positions in real-time on Evaa Protocol.
 2. Triggers liquidation for positions exceeding the 107% threshold.
 3. Seamlessly executes asset swaps on designated DEXs.

 DEX Incentives:
-- DEX DuDust: Bounty for platform usage.
+- DEX DeDust: Bounty for using DeDust as a liquidation platform.
-- DEX StonFi: Bounty for platform usage.
+- DEX StonFi: Bounty for using StonFi as a liquidation platform.

 API Incentives:
 - TON ACCESS: Bounty for platform usage.